galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 ## System of pedagogical styles of classroom control

 The dominant pedagogical style of classroom control, the **expository discursive mode**, represent other of the manifestations of the hidden curriculum.
 In this discursive mode the sender acts repeatedly on the receiver but gives him/her a passive role ({% cite Castejon2004 %}).
 In this case, the hidden curriculum crystallizes as imposition of meanings, which, according to Giroux is intimately linked to its aspiration to depoliticisation ({% cite Giroux1988 %}).
 Faced with this, we could ask ourselves: does this aspiration impact in any way on the objectives of fostering critical thinking?

 According Marcuse, **the education system is political, so aspiring to its politicisation does not imply an inference in its functions** ({% cite Marcuse1964 %}).
 The attempt to appropriate concepts that are spontaneously experienced as apolitical would represent a clear attack on critical thinking, derived from the struggle for ideological-political hegemony ({% cite Zizek2009 %}).
 In words of Giroux, *when students have little room left to generate their own meanings, learning degenerates into a euphemism for a strategy of control* ({% cite Giroux1988 %}).

+> <comment-title>Biology and ideology</comment-title>
+>
+> According to Richard Lewontin and Richard Levins, theories of evolution underwent a shift in the course of the 20th century from an emphasis on directionality to a focus on the state of equilibrium, which can only be understood as ideological in origin.
+>
+> > *Just as the ideas of change and movement were the intellectual foundations of the bourgeois revolution, for the legitimisation of the collapse of the old class relations, the consolidation of that revolution in the latter part of the 19th century and in the 20th century has required a different view of the world, in line with the stabilisation of society.
+The idea of change had to be repressed in science as it was in society.
+The result has been the emphasis in modern evolutionary theories on dynamic equilibrium.*
+> >
+> {: .quote author="Richard Lewontin and Richard Levins" cite="The dialectical biologist"}
+>
+> Similarly, these authors consider that the description of evolution as producing order is also deeply ideological.
+In this sense, evolution is neither a fact nor a theory, but a way of organising knowledge about the world.
+>
+{: .comment}

 Darío Sztajnszrajber, a prominent argentine philosopher, essayist and teacher, considers that if there were really an interest in fostering critical thinking, the discursive mode that should dominate in the classroom should be the interrogative one.
 According him, *questioning is a way of thinking, and that is why thinking is not only deriving conclusions, but often consists of the opposite: starting from the accepted conclusions of a community and turning them upside down* ({% cite Sztajnszrajber2013 %}).

-## Evaluation system

-It is in the evaluation system that the nature of the hidden curriculum is most clearly revealed.
-The potential effect of assessment is clearly perceived when it is recognised that **both academic and non-academic aspects are taught and assessed**, the latter including institutional adaptation and specific personal qualities ({% cite Giroux1988 %}).

-An illustrative example is provided by the research of Samuel Bowles and Herbert Gintis, who pointed out that students who are best suited to the social ordering of the education system also had significantly below average scores on measures of mental creativity and flexibility ({% cite Bowles2011 %}).

-**Group evaluation** can be considered as an adequate pedagogical instrument for overcoming the drawbacks associated to the evaluation system, providing students with social contexts that emphasise social responsibility and group solidarity.
-According Giroux, no matter how progressive an approach to critical thinking may be, it will squander its own potential if it operates on the basis of a web of social relations in the classroom that are authoritarianly hierarchical and promote passivity, docility and silence ({% cite Giroux1988 %}).

 ## Technological system